-Avoid visiting other chicken yards, farms, poultry shows, ag fairs, chicken swaps, auctions or other places live birds are found during a poultry health crisis such as an Avian Influenza outbreak.
+Avoid visiting other chicken yards, farms, poultry shows, agricultural fairs, chicken swaps, auctions or other places live birds are found during a poultry health crisis such as an Avian Influenza or virulent Newcastle Disease outbreak.

 Biosecurity Best Practices